Lexpedite/blawx/blawx/README.md

     * Search capabilities inside the editor?
     * Consider other blockly plugins, like the highlighter.
     * Re-implement code-generation as its own blockly language, instead of piggy-backing off of JavaScript.
+    * Get the reasoner to accept JSON input formatted for Blockly, not sCASP.

 ## Notes for Installation Process